louMoxy/project-nightingale/content/blogs/updates-feb-2021.md

 [[page_sections]]
 alignment = "left"
 block = "one-column-1"
-content = "Furthermore, some of you may have seen Rosie present some of these initial finding during a NASS Facebook live event last week.
-If you missed it and want to catch-up, this talk is available via the NASS Facebook channel and is also embedded as a YouTube video at the bottom of this page.
-Rosie also talks about other apps available for you to manage your health.
+content = "Furthermore, some of you may have seen Rosie present some of these initial findings during a NASS Facebook live event last week.
+If you missed it and want to catch-up, this talk is available via the NASS Facebook channel and is also embedded as a YouTube video below.
+Rosie also talks about other available apps available to help you manage your health.
 And future exciting work that you can contribute to at the RNHRD.
 We hope that you find it interesting/useful!" has_padding = true headerColor = "#EB83E8" headline = "Project Nightingale NASS Facebook live"